ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

       - The `Namespace` object itself.
       - The `PersistentVolume` resources.

-    - The `labels` will brand all the resources part of this Kustomize project with a `platform` label.
+    - The `labels` brands all the resources part of this Kustomize project with a `platform` label.
 Remember that you already set an `app` label within each major component.

     - In the `resources` list you have YAML files and also the directories of the components you have configured in the previous parts of this guide.